aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

-   :boldital:`enable_SMTPUTF8` is a flag that when True causes the ESMTP ``SMTPUTF8`` option to be returned to the client, and allows for UTF-8 content to be accepted.
+   :boldital:`enable_SMTPUTF8` is a flag that when True causes the ESMTP ``SMTPUTF8`` option to be returned to the client, and allows for UTF-8 content to be accepted, as defined in :rfc:`6531`.
 The default is False.

    :boldital:`decode_data` is a flag that when True, attempts to decode byte content in the ``DATA`` command, assigning the string value to the :ref:`envelope's